veeso-dev/blog.veeso.dev/blog/post-19/index-en.md

 ## Wrap generics

-Actually there is a different way to have the same result is by using a `impl Greet` that wraps our `Greet` types, like this:
+Actually there's a different way to get the same result, by using an enum that wraps our `Greet` types and implements `Greet` itself, like this:

 ```rust
 enum MyGreet {